Ever put your alarm clock across the room, so you have to get out of bed to turn it off? Chances are it worked.

 - Try to find $1,000 of annual savings from your budget over the next week (Here’s over 100 ways to do that).

-- List one thing a day on Craigslist for an entire month
+- List one thing a day on sites like Craigslist for an entire month

 What get’s measured, gets managed.
 And one of the most important indicators of your financial health is your net worth.